-Shrewd marketers and busy small business owners split into two camps when it comes to new social platforms: “Here’s a platform that could help me reach new customers.”, or “Here’s another social media platform that’ll take up too much time.”
+Shrewd marketers and busy small business owners split into two camps regarding new social platforms: “Here’s a platform that could help me reach new customers.” or “Here’s another social media platform that’ll take up too much time.”

 Fortunately for both camps, Nextdoor makes reaching customers super easy.